Abhinavbhar/mediaplayer/readme.md

-this is a fully fle
+this is a fully fledged video streaming application